Welcome to the National Bread Museum's

 Anything you might be able to do toward donations & endowments, if you have connections with a decision maker or one with influence within a Bread Culture-related business or company, will be greatly appreciated.

-The goal is to "raise the dough" in Tribute to those who helped build our Bread Culture throughout this nation (ag/food grains - milling - flour - bread/baking).
-Their lives & heritages influenced a) the land & local communities, & b) their baking, which had great significance in other people's lives.
-Its' our obligation to preserve the beloved artifacts of their lives in order to document their contribution in our families' & country's history, lest memories fade and we forget.
-Remember, we're honoring the lives of your grandparents, linking us to our past - our roots - and especially a Mom - who then became a/your Grandmother - who was the center of the Heart of the Home.
+The goal to "raise the dough" is in part a Tribute to those who helped build our Bread Culture throughout this nation (ag/food grains - milling - flour - bread/baking).
+Their lives & heritages influenced A) the land & local communities, & B) their baking, which had great significance in many people's lives.
+Its' our obligation to preserve the beloved artifacts of their lives in order to tell their story, & document their contribution in our families' & country's history, lest memories fade and we forget.
+Remember, we're honoring the lives of all of our grandparents, & helping to link each of us to our past - our roots - and especially a Mom - who then became a/your Grandmother - who built the Heart of the Home.

 Drying out the dough for half a day or so.